 Originally Tasmanian blood, introductions since have been from productive fine/medium bloodlines.

 During the 1980’s objective measurement using raw data was used in selection.
 In 1991 Petali commenced a new breeding program with Dr Jim Watts as stud classer until 1997, and Dr Paul Swan consulting from 1996 until 2001.
 Mr Rob Russell was stud classer from 2001-2013.
+Dr Mark Ferguson has been consulting since 2018.

 Genetic progress since 1991 has been significant and results in Petali being a leading productive fine merino flock.
 Accelerated genetic gain since 2001 has been a result of the adoption of Australian Sheep Breeding Values (ASBV’s) technology, and involvement in MLA’s Merino Validation Project from 2002-2005.